mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 It’s pretty difficult to understand Buddhist faith in the usual sense, because if you study Buddhism, generally, the central philosophy of Buddhism is emptiness.
 From beginning to end, Buddhist teaching clearly emphasizes the teaching of emptiness as the ultimate nature of existence.

-Emptiness means ... emptiness.
+Emptiness means emptiness.
 If you say “the ultimate nature of existence is emptiness,” and then you say, “I understand” – at that time, what you have understood about the emptiness of existence is no longer empty, because you [have] attached to the emptiness.
 Do you understand?

 *[Laughter.]*

 The moment where you attach to emptiness, emptiness is no longer empty, because you see there’s something you can grasp.
 Conceptually, mentally, or physically, you can have it; so it is no longer emptiness.
 That’s why Buddhism constantly emphasizes the ‘emptiness’ of existence.

 From this point, Buddhist faith is to know there is nothing to believe in.
 Nothing to believe in, nothing to know.
-Because if you know emptiness, it’s not emptiness.
+Because if you *know* emptiness, it’s not emptiness.
 So you have to know there is *nothing* to know.
 This is the human situation – for *all* of you, whoever you are.

 So what is Buddhist faith?
 If you want to know the definition of Buddhist faith, Buddhist faith is to believe there is nothing to know, to believe in the human situation where you are standing in completely nothing to know.
 This is Buddhist faith: nothing to know.